1871fotc/fotc/docs/index.md

 #  Friends of Toowong Cemetery

-The Friends of Toowong Cemetery is a small group of volunteers that discovers and shares the history of Toowong Cemetery and the stories of people interred there.
+The Friends of Toowong Cemetery is a volunteer group that discovers and shares the history of Toowong Cemetery and the stories of people interred there.

-The heritage‑listed cemetery is the largest cemetery in Queensland and was officially opened in July 1875.
+The heritage‑listed Toowong Cemetery is the largest cemetery in Queensland and was officially opened in July 1875.

 On this site you'll find information about: